RDFLib/rdflib/docs/developers.rst

 A primer on how to write tests for pytest can be found `here
 <https://docs.pytest.org/en/latest/getting-started.html#create-your-first-test>`_.

-The existing test that use `unittest` work well with pytest, but they should ideally be updated to the pytest test-style when they are touched.
+The existing tests that use `unittest` work well with pytest, but they should ideally be updated to the pytest test-style when they are touched.

 Test should go into the ``test/`` directory, either into an existing test file